A Unifying Approach to Probabilistic Testing Equivalences: Introduction

 A schematic overview of our main results is given in Figure~\ref{fig:summary}.

 \paragraph*{Organization} Section~\ref{sec:preliminary} revisits the CCS model and classical testing theory.
 Section~\ref{sec:rccs_model} introduces the RCCS model and its distribution-based semantics.
 Section~\ref{sec:testing_over_distributions} develops our general predicate-based testing framework for probabilistic process models.
 Section~\ref{sec:model_independent} formally introduces probabilistic diamond/box equivalences as well as their external characterizations.
+A case study on pCSP is also presented.
 Section~\ref{sec:comparison} compares our work with related work and establishes the spectrum shown in Figure~\ref{fig:summary}.
 Section~\ref{sec:conclusion} concludes.